|

 Although not specifically designed for 3D simulations and virtual environments, JSDT is part of the Java Media APIs developed by Javasoft and provides real-time sharing of applets and/or applications.
 JSDT provides many facilities such as tokens that can be used for coordinating shared objects.
 It also provides different modes of transportation including a reliable socket mode, RMI mode which uses Remote Method Invocation, and a multicast mode that makes use of the Lightweight Reliable Multicast Protocol (LRMP) and is useful for shared application with a large number of participants.

-Java and it’s associated media streaming and networking packages represent an alternative basis for developing collaborative virtual environments.
+Java and its associated media streaming and networking packages represent an alternative basis for developing collaborative virtual environments.
 The core class libraries provide socket and distributed object (RMI) models of communication.
 In addition, there are a number of standard Java extensions that provide specialised data distribution mechanisms.
 Two extensions are especially relevant to the task of building collaborative virtual environments: the Java Shared Data Toolkit and the Java Media Framework.

 The Java Shared Data Toolkit (JSDT) provides an abstract model of the network, designed specifically to support collaborative applications.